Frequently Asked Questions

 TLS virtual hosting with SNI

-several TLS-based services hosted behind the same port:
+separate several TLS-based services hosted behind the same port: simply

-simply name each service with its own hostname.
-For example,
+name each service with its own hostname.
+For example, we could define

 , im.rutschle.net